leon4rd/test/README.md

-## Why can't your nose be 12 inches long?
-Because then it'd be a foot!
+## Why is it a bad idea to iron your four-leaf clover?
+Cause you shouldn't press your luck.